Millions of cyber threats are swarming around the web, but we’ve outlined seven foolproof ways you can keep them away from your most valuable assets.

 The right tech support can have a monumental impact on your business’s bottom line.
 Today’s world of business technology revolves around cloud computing, which means it’s best to tie all your servers and networks together in a managed bundle.
-It always helps to have a managed service provider (MSP) in your corner, but that doesn’t mean you have to give up total control of your infrastructure.
+It always helps to have a managed service provider (MSP) in your corner that ensures your business is using the right IT best practices, but that doesn’t mean you have to give up total control of your infrastructure.

 While these experts have plenty of service offerings that can steer you away from the web’s most critical dangers, you can also take a proactive approach with just a little maintenance and monitoring.
 The best part is it’s very simple and won’t put a big dent in your budget.